 Your Next Steps to Marketing Success

-If you’ve built a profitable business, you already have two marketing strategies: word of mouth marketing and paid advertising.
-The trick is knowing when and how to use each one.
+If you’ve built a profitable business, you’re already leveraging two core growth engines: word of mouth marketing and paid advertising.
+The real advantage comes from understanding when to activate each channel and how to combine them for sustainable growth.